equinor/tagreader-python/docs/manual.md

 | 6         | l = 6         | status = 6 | Good = False<br /> Questionable = False<br /> Substituted = True  | status != 0<br /> questionable = False<br /> substituted = True  |

 Please keep in mind when using `get_status`:
 * This is an experimental feature.
-It may work as intended, or it may resut in erroneous status values in some cases.
+It may work as intended, or it may result in erroneous status values in some cases.
 If that happens, please create an issue.
 * Both how fetching status is activated and how it is returned may be changed at a later time.
 * The cache will currently be silently bypassed whenever `get_status` is `True`.